 - December 2016: call for Good Practices (URBACT’s Good Practices unveiled: “Inspiring solutions for better cities”)

-- January 2018: call for the creation of up to 25 Transfer Networks (First key points from the Call for Transfer Networks)
+- January 2018: call for the creation of up to 25 Transfer networks (23 Transfer networks embarking on the second phase of their journey!)